-There are a number of factors to consider when applying for a fiancee visa , marriage visa or marriage based green card .For further details on the matter, please refer to our Marriage Based Green Card page.
+For couples already married outside the United States Immigrants who are already legally married to a United States immigrant can enter the United States on a K-3 family visa .
+The K-3 visa was originally designed by the congress to bridge the long wait for an immigrant visa .
+There are a number of factors to consider when applying for a Fiancée visa , marriage visa or marriage based green card .For further details on the matter, please refer to our Marriage Based Green Card page.
 Before you take any further actions, it is best to consult an experienced immigration attorney to help you make the right decisions.
-Contact us at 415-986-6186 to schedule a consultation at our San Francisco, Santa Clara or Sacramento office.
+Contact us at (916) 613-3553 to schedule a consultation at our Sacramento or Stockton offices.

 Related Information on Green Cards

 - Green Card interview tips – changes with the Trump Administration

 - Family petitions and less known Green Card Loopholes

 - Green Card by Marriage » Green Card Marriage Interview

 - The Marriage Based Green Card Process in Sacramento California